 A growing number of people want to shop via mobile devices, such as a smartphone or tablet.

 A high shopping cart abandonment rate remains a major concern among online retailers.

 Convenience will continue to drive the mobile shopping experience.

 Mobile load speed will continue to affect conversion rates.

 Personalized offers delivered via mobile devices will help set brands apart.

 If you want your eCommerce website to thrive, it’s time to go “all-in” on mobile.
-As long as the current ecommerce industry trends continue, there will soon come a point when nearly every consumer uses a mobile device to shop online.
+As long as the current ecommerce industry trends continue, there will soon come a point when nearly every consumer uses a mobile device to shop online, even for alcohol and furniture!
 And that’ll position your eCommerce business for even bigger things!